 Truthfully, both knitting and crochet have a learning curve.
 Each craft is complex and enjoyable to learn in its own right, with different patterns and techniques that please different people.
-Most often, the one you find easiest is simply the one you have the most experience with.
+Most often, the craft you find easiest is simply the one you have the most experience with.

 Is Colorwork Easier In Knitting or Crochet?

 There are some techniques that are much easier to do in knitting than in crochet, such as cables, fair isle colorwork, and ribbing.
-Crocheting is well-known for patchwork blanket patterns, granny squares, and other multicolored patterns, which are more difficult to recreate with knitting.
+Crocheting is well-known for patchwork blanket patterns, granny squares, and other multicolored patterns, which can be more difficult to recreate with knitting.